 Due to the unpredictability of the business, more often than not, the BCO may be unable to predict the volume that they can commit to.
 However, a tolerance level may be set based on the mutual discussions between the carrier and the BCO.

 A service contract is a legally enforceable agreement between the parties concerned with mutual obligations and specific terms.
-The MQC is the most important part of this contract and it is imperative that both parties adhere to the agreement.
+The MQC is essential to this contract, and both parties must adhere to the deal.

 The service contract may have many conditions attached to this MQC.
-The service contract may require this MQC to be evenly distributed throughout the contractual period, meaning that the BCO may not insist on as much space as they want on a particular vessel based on this MQC and contract.
+The service contract may require this MQC to be evenly distributed throughout the contractual period.
+The BCO may not insist on as much space as they want on a particular vessel based on this MQC and contract.

 The rates and MQC are specific to a contract, and a BCO cannot use this MQC or contract to claim any concessions on any other contractual arrangements with the same VOCC.